 The chart to the right depicts the cash receipts for the District's General Fund from the State of Ohio.
 Monies received from the state are critical in running a fiscally solvent school district.
-The three primary components of State revenues are (1) unrestricted State Aid consisting of State Foundation which is a formula calculation based upon student enrollment, (2) property tax allocations which include Homestead and Rollback payments which represent the portion of the tax bill paid by the State instead of the taxpayer, and (3) restricted State Aid consisting of economic disadvantaged and career tech funding.
+The four primary componets of State revenues are (1) unrestricted State Aid consisting of State Foundation which is a formula calculation based upon student enrollment, (2) property tax allocations which include Homestead and Rollback payments which represent the portion of the tax bill paid by the State instead of the taxpayer, (3) restricted State Aid consisting of economic disadvantaged and career tech funding, and (4) Casino tax revenue to the TPP tax phase-out.
 Amounts shown in thousands.